Adoption Story: Dave + Gwen

 February 10, 2020

 This sweet couple came to me after being a waiting family with their local office for 18 months.
 I know it's a big leap of faith for someone to branch out and use a consultant after being home study ready and waiting locally but there are so many benefits to doing so.
-I love it when God uses CAC to drastically change the wait for someone who has been in the adoption process for a long time.
+I love it when God uses adoption consultant to drastically change the wait for someone who has been in the adoption process for a long time.
 When Tom and Deanna got started with me, they quickly jumped in and were chosen by the first expectant mama who they presented their profile book to!

 We’re so grateful to be able to share our experience.
 It has been an unbelievable journey and we are sure it will give hope, comfort, and joy to anyone seeking adoption placement!